xlwings/xlwings/docs/converters.rst

     Pipelines are internally defined by ``Accessor`` classes.
 A Converter is just a special Accessor which converts to/from a particular type by adding an extra stage to the pipeline of the default Accessor.
-For example, the ``PandasDataFrameConverter`` defines how a list of list (as delivered by the default Accessor) should be turned into a Pandas DataFrame.
+For example, the ``PandasDataFrameConverter`` defines how a list of lists (as delivered by the default Accessor) should be turned into a Pandas DataFrame.

     The ``Converter`` class provides basic scaffolding to make the task of writing a new Converter easier.
 If